jamsltd/myjamsltd/exampleSite/content/english/blog/2025-10-03-kenilworth-revealed.md

 description : "An AR experience bringing Kenilworth’s history to life."
 ---

-We launched Kenilworth Revealed, an augmented reality project that uncovers the hidden stories of the town.
+MyJams contributed to Kenilworth Revealed, an augmented reality project that uncovers the hidden stories of the town.
 Through interactive technology, visitors can explore history in a new and engaging way.

-Find out more about [Kenilworth Revealed](https://www.kenilworthweb.co.uk/).
+Find out more about [Kenilworth Revealed](https://kenilworth-tc.gov.uk/kenilworth-revealed-augmented-reality-to-bring-st-marys-abbey-to-life/).
 ---

 *Follow [MyJAMS Ltd](https://jamsltd.netlify.app) for more updates on our projects and journey.*